ehrpg/qstar/docs/skills.md

 over a rope, *jump* in zero gravity environments etc.

 * Light Weapons
 :   This skill is used for ranged weapon attacks.
-This skill is opposed by the character's defensive value.
+:   This skill is opposed by the character's defensive value.

 * Stealth
-:   This skill is used to hide from others, sneak around, lockpicking, etc. It's opposed by the *Perception* skill.
+:   This skill is used to hide from others, sneak around, lockpicking, etc.
+:   It's opposed by the **Perception** skill.

 * **Operate**
 :   This skill is used for piloting or steering a vessel.